Learn About Water Kefir

 cactus (the prickly pear).

-There is also a similar story of water kefir originating in Tibet much further back, when monks gave
+There is also a similar story of water kefir originating in Tibet, when monks gave Mother Teresa of

-Mother Teresa of Calcutta the grains as a gift.
-Another story suggests that they were introduced to
+Calcutta the grains as a gift.
+Another story suggests that they were introduced to Europe (the Ionian

-Europe (the Ionian Islands) and the west by the British Soldiers after the Crimean War in the 1800's.
+Islands) and the west by the British Soldiers after the Crimean War in the 1800's.
+This story however

-This story however most likely refers to the Ginger Beer Plant which is extremely similar to water kefir,
+most likely refers to the Ginger Beer Plant which is extremely similar to water kefir, but a separate

 Water Kefir also goes by many other names including: